DyzLecticus/Zeesoft/V4.0/ZEVT/README.md

 **Example implementation**
 ~~~~
-// Create the EntityValueTranslator
+// Create the Translator
-EntityValueTranslator translator = new EntityValueTranslator(new Config());
+Translator translator = new Translator(new Config());
-// Initialize the EntityValueTranslator (and wait or listen for initialization to finish)
+// Initialize the Translator (and wait or listen for initialization to finish)
 translator.initialize();
-// Use EntityValueTranslator to translate a sequence
+// Use Translator to translate a sequence
 ZStringSymbolParser translated = translator.translateToInternalValues(new ZStringSymbolParser("some sequence"));
 ZStringSymbolParser retranslated = translator.translateToExternalValues(translated);
 ~~~~